willglynn/ford-wifi-is-broken.com/index.md

 When SYNC 3 tries to connect to a network that supports 802.11r, it says "I want to use 802.11r" and "I want to use **non-802.11r** security".
 That's not allowed, so it can't connect.

 I know [precisely why](#software-analysis) this happens and all I want is for Ford to fix it.
 After [quite an ordeal](#progress), Ford [acknowledged the issue](#acknowledgement) in March 2017 and claimed to be working on a fix.
-As of May 2018 – two years since I first reported the issue – it remains unfixed.
+Ford silently closed the case again a year later.
+The problem remains unfixed to this day.

 </div>